 - sacrifice of a lamb for the Passover meal (Deuteronomy 16:2);

-- unleavened bread was eaten for the feast’s duration ( v.
+- unleavened bread eaten for the feast’s duration ( v.
 8);

-- observance was a national event at a designated place, which, after the establishment of the temple, was Jerusalem (Deuteronomy 16:6).
+- observance as a national event at a designated place, which, after the establishment of the temple, was Jerusalem (Deuteronomy 16:6).

-The memorial service instituted by Jesus is very different from the Passover.
-Most importantly, while the Passover looked back to Israel’s deliverance from Egypt and only foreshadowed the death of Jesus, the Lord’s Supper memorial focuses entirely on Christ’s sacrifice for the sins of the whole world.
+The memorial service instituted by Jesus is different from the Passover.
+Most important, while the Passover looked back to Israel’s deliverance from Egypt and only foreshadowed the death of Jesus, the Lord’s Supper memorial focuses entirely on Christ’s sacrifice for the sins of the whole world.

-In addition, Jesus gave the unleavened bread, formerly a reminder of Israel’s haste in leaving Egypt, an entirely new meaning: “this is my body” (Matthew 26: 26).
-He gave the cup from the Passover table new meaning: “This is my blood” (28).
+In addition, Jesus gave the unleavened bread, formerly a reminder of Israel’s haste in leaving Egypt, an entirely new meaning: “this is my body” (Matthew 26:26).
+He gave the cup from the Passover table new meaning: “This is my blood” (v.
+28).
 “This cup is the new covenant in my blood, which is poured out for you” (Luke 22:20).

 Significance of the Lord’s Supper